piyush-bosch-23/Transcript-Chatbot-/README.md

 # Transcript-Chatbot-
-This application implements a chatbot agent that answers questions from a course transcript stored in a DOCX file.
+A conversational chatbot that answers questions from a course transcript stored in a DOCX file.
+The chatbot uses LangGraph for workflow orchestration, LangChain utilities for document retrieval, and a Bosch OpenAI-compatible API endpoint for generating responses.